JosephPoncini/MC_FiveToSevenEndpoints/README.md

 //

-// Peer Reviewed By:
+// Peer Reviewed By: Kyle Ma 1/10/2024

-// Peer Review:
+// Peer Review: Everything works as intended.
+Routes have proper input requirements and logic in each service works.
+Nice job differentiating the name of the controller and the functions with the tag 'machine' for each function.